John L. Ray: Legal career

 Ray worked for the United States Department of Justice from 1977 until 1978.
 By law, councilmembers other than the chairman are allowed to hold other employment.
 Ray was Of Counsel to the law firm Baker & Hostetler from 1988 to 1994.
-He joined Manatt, Phelps & Phillips in 1995 and has worked there since.
+He joined Manatt, Phelps & Phillips in 1995 and worked there since.

+Death

+On April 15, 2025, the Council of the District of Columbia announced that Ray had died at the age of 81.